jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 This function will take the input from TTN, decode the payload, and then insert the data to the *telemetry* collection if the LoRaWan port is equal to "1".
 If the LoRaWAN port is equal to "2", then data is inserted into the *deviceTwins* collection.

-NOTE: In this example we save all the data that we receive.
-Usually you want to filter it and only store the data which is of importance.

 [![Create "fromTTN" function]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/CreateFunction1.png)]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/CreateFunction1.png)

 Navigate to "Function editor" and insert the code below: